cbhushan/bashmenot-website/pages/index.md

 ---
-title: Shell function library
+title: Library of GNU bash functions
-page-description: bashmenot is a library of shell functions for GNU bash.
+page-description: bashmenot is a library of GNU bash functions.
 page-class: index tweak-listings
 page-footer: |
   <script>